VS Code – How to Change Font

 Here’s how to change the font size in VS Code:

-- Instead of “15,” enter your preferred font size.
+- Then, instead of 15, enter your preferred font size.

 How to Change Font of Explorer in VS Code